 Student Reasoning

-I decomposed the second number and removed the quantities according to the place values.
+I decomposed the second number and then removed the parts according to the place values.

 So the length of wire used to make the second necklace is 0.8 m.